osm-hackfest-2022/osm-hackfest-2022.github.io/index.md

 * Schedule with 2 hours time slot
 * A Projector
+* A sound system (can be a medium size speaker)
 * 20+ Students / Participants (computers are not mandatory)

-_Colleges must themselves arrange the venue_
+_Colleges must themselves arrange the venue._

 ## OSM Hackfest 2022: How to join?